Skip to content

 More than an initiative or a short term approach, Inclusive Excellence informs every effort, aspect, and level of our work.

 Inclusive Excellence re-envisions both quality and diversity.
 It reflects a striving for excellence in higher education that has been made more inclusive by decades of work to infuse diversity into recruiting, admissions, and hiring; into the curriculum and co-curriculum; and into administrative structures and practices.
-It also embraces newer forms of excellence, and expanded ways to measure excellence, that take into account research on learning and brain functioning, the assessment movement, and more nuanced accountability structures.
+It also embraces newer forms of excellence, and expanded ways to measure excellence, that take into account research on learning and brain functioning, the assessment movement, and more nuance accountability structures.
 In the same way, diversity and inclusion efforts move beyond numbers of students or numbers of programs as end goals.
 Instead, they are multi-layered processes through which we achieve excellence in learning; research and teaching; student development; institutional functioning; local and global community engagement; workforce development; and more. -Williams, et. al (AAC&U)